AFA Alaska + Hawaiian

 We Want to Hear From You!

-Do you have feedback for the Committee, concerns you’d like to share, or items you’d like brought up with management?
-Please let us know!
-Your Local Reserve Committee is your voice to management.
-You can open a support request on the AFA Alaska Online Support Center or contact us directly using the information on the Reserve Committee page of the AFA Alaska website.
+Whether you have feedback for the Committee, concerns to share, or items you’d like brought up with management – don’t hesitate to let us know.
+Your Local Scheduling Committee is here to be your voice to management.
+You can easily open a support ticket on the AFA Alaska Online Support Center or directly contact us using the information provided on the Scheduling Committee page of the AFA Alaska + Hawaiian website.

-Filed Under: AFA News Now, Reserve Committee Tagged With: committee meeting
+Filed Under: AFA News Now, Scheduling Committee Tagged With: committee meeting, pmAS

 LEC President